 Installed size (on reference hardware): 0.21 MB, 11 files

-Dependencies (build time detected): 00-dirtree autoconf automake bash binutils bzip2 coreutils diffutils findutils flex gawk gcc glibc grep linux-header m4 make ncurses net-tools patch perl readline sed sysfiles tar texinfo
+Dependencies (build time detected): 00-dirtree autoconf automake binutils coreutils diffutils findutils flex gawk grep linux-header m4 make ncurses net-tools patch perl readline sed sysfiles tar texinfo

 Installed files (on reference hardware):